Sanju-Kumar-Giri/School-Uniform-Identification-using-Deep-Learning-based-Approach/README.md

 * With the help of this project we can classify the images of students of KV school whether they wear school uniform or non-uniform

 # 📝 Description
-* We have build this project on the foundations of Convolutional Neural Networking.
+* We have build this project on the foundations of Convolutional Neural Networking and Used SURF/SIFT algorithm to extract features.
 * Used HTML to create a website and CSS to style the website and Flask API to deploy and predict whether the given image is uniform or non-uniform.

 # ⏳ Dataset